-Firstly, since we were on the move so much, the first thing I’d scope out wherever we were was the loo.
+First, since we were on the move so much, the first thing I’d scope out wherever we went was the loo.
 And I quickly learned not to ask if she needed to go but tell her that I did and she had to come with me.
-If there was more than a hint of reluctance, I’d come up with some sort of ploy that appealed to her nosiness – like I wonder what kind of tiles they have or if the taps are automatic?
+Don’t ask, tell.
+If there was more than a hint of reluctance, I’d come up with some sort of ploy that appealed to her nosiness – like, “I wonder what kind of tiles they have?” or, if the taps are automatic?

 Occasionally we’d come across a toilet with no seat, and I’d manoeuvre myself into some kind of yoga/gymnastic posture to allow her to hover.
 It was during those moments she’d astutely mention that if she had a boy’s bits she could just stand.
 Here’s hoping her then-unborn baby brother was listening!

 I’m not lying when I say that potty training while on the road was easier than at home, but at all times I was prepared with:

--plenty of plastic bags to hold any “accidents”
+- Plenty of plastic bags to hold any “accidents”

--plenty of hand sanitizer
+- Plenty of hand sanitizer